alphagov/govuk-import-export-prototype/guidance/import-meds-alt.markdown

 You can [search the MHRA database](http://www.mhra.gov.uk/spc-pil/) to check the medicine is UK-licensed.
 There are different rules for importing [unlicensed medicines](#unlicensed-medicines).

 s1.
 [Check if you need a manufacturer or wholesaler licence](#manufacturer-wholesale-licence), if you don’t have them already.
-Allow 90 working days if you need to apply. s2.
+Allow 90 working days to apply. s2.
 Follow the rules if the medicine contains a [controlled substance](#controlled-drugs). s3.
 If you don’t hold the marketing authorisation for the medicine, tell the holder that you’re importing it (unless they asked you to source it).
 You can find their details by searching for the [medicine’s Summary of Product Characteristics](http://www.mhra.gov.uk/spc-pil/) (SPC). s4.
 Check if the medicine has a [marketing authorisation from the European Medicines Agency](http://www.ema.europa.eu/ema/index.jsp?curl=pages/medicines/landing/epar_search.jsp&mid=WC0b01ac058001d124) (EMA).
 If it does, [tell EMA](http://www.ema.europa.eu/ema/index.jsp?curl=pages/about_us/q_and_a/q_and_a_detail_000079.jsp&mid=) that you’re importing it.